 In order to balance the number of cases assigned to judicial officers, maximize judicial resources, and ensure the timely handling of cases, there will be determined, and adjusted as needed: (1) a maximum number of cases allowed for random assignment from the Southern Division's General Civil Assignment Deck during a given period; and (2) a maximum number of cases allowed for random assignment from the Eastern Division's General Civil Assignment Deck during a given period.
-If it appears that the number of cases assigned from either deck in a given period is likely to exceed that maximum number, filings that would ordinarily be randomly assigned from the division's General Civil Assignment Deck may instead be randomly assigned from the Western Division's General Civil Assignment Deck.
-If it appears that the number of cases so assigned to the Western Division will substantially exceed a division's maximum allowed number, the Clerk will promptly notify the Chief Judge and the Chair of the Case Management and Assignment Committee, who will consider whether any action should be taken.
+If it appears that the number of cases assigned from either deck in a given period is likely to exceed that maximum number, filings that would ordinarily be randomly assigned from the division's General Civil Assignment Deck may instead be randomly assigned from the Western Division's General Civil Assignment Deck.5 If it appears that the number of cases so assigned to the Western Division will substantially exceed a division's maximum allowed number, the Clerk will promptly notify the Chief Judge and the Chair of the Case Management and Assignment Committee, who will consider whether any action should be taken.

 If it appears that the actual number of civil cases assigned within either the Southern or Eastern Division for the given period will be substantially less than the predetermined number of cases for that division, the Clerk will promptly notify the Chief Judge and the Chair of the Case Management and Assignment Committee, who may then direct the Clerk to include in the Western Division General Civil Assignment Deck a specific number of cards for each district judge in the division in question.
+Cases assigned from the Western Division's General Civil Assignment Deck to judges of the Southern or Eastern Divisions will be reclassified as Southern or Eastern Division cases, as appropriate, and credited against the predetermined number of cases allowed for assignment within the Southern or Eastern Division for the given period.

-&lt;sup>5 This provision is often referred to as "the blackout rule."
+5 This provision is often referred to as "the blackout rule."

 1 m

-2 C
+2 D

 3 C

 4 o

-5 C
+5 D